rust-cv/hnsw/README.md

 ![Benchmark](http://vadixidav.github.io/hnsw/2c3ac4b7af410e1c2ef0564c6561037185a0ceeb/neighbors/report/lines.svg)

-An initial good point of comparison is [this graph](http://ann-benchmarks.com/sift-256-hamming_10_hamming.html).
+An initial good point of comparison is [this graph](http://ann-benchmarks.com/sift-256-hamming_10_hamming.html) which has a total search space of 10,000 items.

 You can also generate recall graphs (native cpu instructions recommended).
 Use the following to see how: